QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/commands/index.md

 ```
 </div><div>

 You'll have to configure GIT before you can use it.
 The name and the email are used to sign commits.
-Anyone that can access the commits knows who committed <small>(name+email)</small> and when.
+Anyone who can access the commits knows who committed <small>(name+email)</small> and when.

 ```shell!
 $ git config --global user.name "Example Example"